 – How does inflation pressure affect the track?

-– Do the angles (relative to direction of travel) of the front and rear-facing edges of a tread segment affect the track?
+– How do the angles (relative to direction of travel) of the front and rear-facing edges of a tread segment affect the track?

 – Do the treads on a tire interact with the substrate the same way as lugs on a Vibram shoe sole?

 – If the pressure releases in the wave (in the video clip it forms below white arc) indicate force applied to maintain or alter motion, can they indicate direction of travel?

 – What about vehicle weight?